WZBSocialScienceCenter/geovoronoi/README.md

 from geovoronoi.plotting import subplot_for_map, plot_voronoi_polys_with_points_in_area

 fig, ax = subplot_for_map()
-plot_voronoi_polys_with_points_in_area(ax, area_shape, poly_shapes, coords, poly_to_pt_assignments)
+plot_voronoi_polys_with_points_in_area(ax, area_shape, region_polys, coords, region_pts)
 plt.show()
 ```

-This would be an example output (see "Limitations" below for the issue of the regions in Sardinia):
+This would be an example output:

 ![Voronoi regions of random points across Italy](https://raw.githubusercontent.com/WZBSocialScienceCenter/geovoronoi/master/examples/random_points_across_italy.png)

 See the full example source code in [examples/random_points_across_italy.py](examples/random_points_across_italy.py).
-See also the other examples in the [examples/](examples) directory that show how to calculate the area of the Voronoi regions, handle duplicate points or interact with GeoPandas.
+See also the other examples in the [examples/](examples) directory that show how to calculate the area of the Voronoi regions, handle duplicate points or interact with the GeoPandas or Fiona packages.

 ## Dependencies